rizac/me-compute/README.md

 (git-ignored).
 The directory is **not** deleted automatically in order to leave developers the ability to perform an additional visual test on the generated output (e.g. HTML report)

+## Citation

+> Zaccarelli, Riccardo (2023): me-compute: a Python software to download events and data from FDSN web services and compute their energy magnitude (Me).
+GFZ Data Services. https://doi.org/10.5880/GFZ.2.6.2023.008